 BOWEN ISLAND FC MINI HOUSE

 Our Mini House program is currently offered in the Spring and Fall to best take advantage of best possible weather for soccer.
-We are looking at adding a winter program in January 2022 depending on the demand.
 Any questions regarding our Mini House program can be directed to the Club TD.

 Our youngest BIFC team is all about having fun and starting to get used to having a soccer ball at the feet (not the hands!).
 Kids play games with some super enthusiastic coaches and sessions are 45 minutes.
 At least one parent is required to stay at training to assist with pee breaks, snack emergencies and possible emotional breakdowns.

 The emphasis at this age level is still fun and getting comfortable with the soccer ball at the feet (no hands!).
 Coaches emphasize basic techniques such as how to trap a ball and how to kick it properly (no toe pegs).

 Coaches: Andy Gillooley, Binny Onqa, Frazer Elliott, Mike Pover, Tim Yu